pankajtandon/grails3-uploadr/README.md

 ## About

-Grails 3 is a Spring-Boot based architecture and plugins written pre Grails 3 have to be re-written for Grails 3.
+Grails 3 is based on Spring-Boot and plugins written pre-Grails 3 have to be "re-structured" or re-configured for Grails 3.

 This is an upgrade to grails 3.x of the excellent plugin written by Dustin Clark [here](https://github.com/dustindclark/grails-uploadr/blob/master/README.md)

 ## Usage

 This plugin is still not on bintray.
-In the meanwhile, download the project and issue a
+So, in the meanwhile, download this project and issue:
 <pre>
 grails install
 </pre>

-Then in the project that you would like to use the uploadr, include the following in build.gradle.
+Then in the project that you would like to use the uploadr plugin, include the following in it's build.gradle.

 <pre>
 buildscript {